Gay Theme Is Overblown In ‘Beauty & The Beast’ 2017 Starring Emma Watson

 Che continued, shaking his head.

-“What Alabama bigot is watching a lady make out with a Bigfoot and thinking, ‘You know what’s taking me out of this cartoon is that fruity-a** candle.’?”
+“What Alabama bigot is watching a lady make out with a Bigfoot and thinking, ‘You know what’s taking me out of this cartoon is that fruity-ass candle.’?”

 What do you think about Beauty And The Beast 2017?
 Do you think there is anything about the character LeFou that would stop you from taking a child?